 “Hacia el fin del mundo: Trilogía del Malamor #1” is great for intermediate and advanced Spanish learners.

-“…y no se lo tragó la tierra” (“…and the earth did not swallow him”) is a 1971 novel told as a series of short stories and vignettes.
-This makes it easy to break down into smaller, digestible chunks.
+“…y no se lo tragó la tierra” (…and the earth did not swallow him) is a 1971 novel told as a series of short stories and vignettes.

 Set in Texas in the 1940s and 1950s, the stories focus on Mexican-American migrant farm workers.
 The novel details the harsh conditions faced by various young protagonists.